Understanding-Trauma Informed Care

 It’s worth noting that not everyone has experienced trauma, but adopting a trauma-informed approach during therapy sessions won’t harm those who haven’t.
 As a result, many therapists use this approach in all of their sessions, rather than just when dealing with specific traumatic events.

-The Effectiveness of Trauma Informed Therapy
+The Effectiveness of Trauma-Informed Care

-While trauma-informed therapy doesn’t refer to a specific set of therapeutic interventions, it has been shown to be beneficial for both youth and adults who have experienced trauma.
+While trauma-informed care doesn’t refer to a specific set of therapeutic interventions, it has been shown to be beneficial for both youth and adults who have experienced trauma.
 Additionally, it can help trauma survivors address feelings of guilt and shame that often accompany such experiences.

 Starting the journey towards healing from trauma can feel overwhelming, but getting the right support can help ease the burden.
 If you are considering trauma-informed therapy, take the time to find a therapist who is trained in trauma-informed care and who you feel comfortable talking to and who you trust.
 Clients who receive trauma-informed care can expect a safe and supportive environment, a collaborative approach, mind-body therapy, flexibility, empathy and support.